Tamástslikt Cultural Institute: Meeting areas

 There are five designated meeting areas accessible by the public within the Tamástslikt Cultural Institute: the Gallery, the Classroom (694 usable square feet), the Conference Room (305 usable square feet), the Multipurpose Theater (1600 usable square feet), and the Celilo Lobby (2300 usable square feet).
 The Coyote Theater projects a short gallery introduction which is led by the guide “Spilyáy, the magical coyote.”
 The Celilo Lobby is "a basalt-lined circular lobby featuring a floor-to-ceiling mural of Celilo Falls."

 Collections

 In 2003, the Tamástslikt Cultural Institute had “more than 2,500 artifacts in its collection area," which are stored in multiple vaults and the Research Library.
 In 2011, Tamástslikt Cultural Institute added "five artifact donations and 220 books to the collection" and received "Dr. Theodore Stern archival materials on long-term loan from University of Oregon Special Collections."
 Collections include baskets, lithics, regalia, glass plates, audio and video recordings, local and tribal newspapers, genealogical and obituary records on tribal members, papers, books, historic and contemporary photographs, and modern artwork and beadwork from community members.

-Exhibits

-Permanent exhibits

-The Tamástslikt Cultural Institute displays three permanent interconnected exhibits: “We Were,” “We Are,” and “We Will Be.”
-The guide introduced in the Coyote Theater, Spilyáy, is present throughout each exhibit, and progresses the historical storyline.
-In “We Were,” the “Seasonal Round” displays pre-contact artifacts.
-Additional displays feature a winter lodge, traditional regalia, artwork, and “a recreation of the 1855 Treaty Council of Walla Walla in the tribal language.
-The exhibits include “interactive multi-media presentations, horse dioramas, plus replicas of a boarding school and a church.”

-“We Are” displays tribal people “as soldiers and warriors, players in tribal government and the economy, leaders in salmon recovery success, balancing the modern with tradition, and still abiding by the Law of the Salmon.”

-“We Will Be” displays the future “visions, hopes and concerns” of the Confederated Tribes of the Umatilla Indian Reservation.

-Temporary exhibits

-The Tamástslikt Cultural Institute houses a temporary exhibition gallery that hosts a variety of exhibits relating to Native American history and culture.
-These exhibits include the work of organizations and guest artists.
-In 2011, "Twenty-nine community partners helped stage exhibits and programs for the general public."

-Current exhibits

-“Scat & Tracks: The Messages Animals Leave Behind” (March 8 - June 2, 2013).
-This exhibit focuses on child education and is produced by High Desert Museum and supported by BendBroadband Vault.